I will make things as simple as possible.

 Illnesses.
 Many times employment and savings are tremendously affected with an extended illness.
 This might also be the incapacity of a parent or a loved one.
 You will need a game plan and I can help.

 Death in the family.
 I can help you with the tough questions when/if you lose a family member and you are a part of the estate and/or a trustee or beneficiary.

 Estate Transfer.
 Weather we are planning for yours, or dealing with someone else's, I can be a valuable resource as you start working through important factors tied to this event.*

 Your Financial House

 YOUR Financial House is a snapshot of your most important financial components.
-Every potential decision or action that we contemplate together will take into consideration all of these components.
+My goal is to establish potential decisions or actions that we can contemplate together and consider each of these components.